1.) Choreographic Devices: Ways of Recycling Old Movement into New Movement.

 “There are central ideas or motifs that come up again and again in my work.
 One of them is flight and winged creatures, and that image appears and reappears in almost every single piece that I have ever done.
-To the point that I started to think that I must stop having winged creatures in my work.”
-Litza Bixler, director/choreographer
+To the point that I started to think that I must stop having winged creatures in my work.” - Litza Bixler, director/ choreographer

-The theme of a work is a single idea to which all aspects of the work relate.
+The theme of a work is a single idea to which all aspects of the work are somehow related.
 Choosing a theme as the starting point for your work helps you to be clear about the essence of the work, while at the same time enabling your imagination and creativity to expand and elaborate.
 Themes can be: emotional (loss or joy), experiential (speed, transformation, flight), symbolic (one against many, the search for love), physical (water, earth, gravity), action-based (climbing, running, falling, swooping).

 Themes can be culturally specific, which means that, while they may be understood pretty much as you intended by others who share your experience of the world, they may be read very differently in another context.
 Keep this in mind as you create.